Danny-Lenko/r-fm-comments-section/README.md

 ### What I learned

-1) set the cursor after the text on focus [StackOverflow](https://stackoverflow.com/a/64980622/16906724)
+1) set the cursor after the text on focus:
+  [StackOverflow](https://stackoverflow.com/a/64980622/16906724)

-2) render images dynamically in the dev mode in vite placed in the src folder [StackOverflow](https://stackoverflow.com/a/74010629/16906724)
+2) render images dynamically in the dev mode in vite placed in the src folder:
+  [StackOverflow](https://stackoverflow.com/a/74010629/16906724)

 ### Useful resources